Questions and Answers on ModWood

 Exposure to the weather will see the board fade to its natural colour, thus hiding scuff and scratch marks.

-Important - the brushed surface does not easily show scuffs and scratches.
+Important - the brushed surface on the Natural Grain Collection does not easily show scuffs and scratches.

-• The area you wire brush will quickly fade out and hide your repair.
+The area you brush will quickly fade out and hide your repair.

 Can ModWood be used in bushfire prone areas?

-Note - our non-flame retardant decking boards and mini board must not be used in BAL rated zones.
+Note, our non-flame retardant decking boards and mini boards must not be used in BAL rated zones.
+Flame Shield Instructions

 Is it termite resistant?